 - 2. 2.
 Document Everything You Can About Your Bicycle Accident Insurance Claim

 - 3. 3.
 Insurance Coverage Often Depends on Who Is at Fault

 - 4. 4.
 You May Have to File Claims With Multiple Insurance Companies

 - 5. 5.
 Many Drivers Are Uninsured (or Flee the Scene)

 - 6. 6.
-Insurance Companies Will Try to Settle for Less Than Your Case is Worth
+Insurers Will Try to Settle for Less Than Your Bicycle Accident Insurance Claim Is Worth

 - 7. 7.
-Personal Injury Claims Cover More Than Just Medical Bills
+A Bicycle Accident Insurance Claim Can Cover More Than Just Medical Bills

 - 8. 8.
 You May Have a Property Damage Claim